Purified Talc and Talc Dusting Powder IP BP USP NF FCC Food Grade Manufacturers, with SDS GHS MSDS Sheet

 EC number: 238-877-9

-Relevant Uses: Industrial and Laboratory use only.
+Relevant uses and uses advised against (if any): Industrial and Laboratory use only.

 Supplier: As per letterhead.